aheze/StitchCounter/README.md

 - Write any pattern, then press <strong>Count</strong>.
 That's it!
 - It's powered by regex, so your pattern doesn't need to be perfect.
-- Press the number to copy it to your clipboard.
+- Press the big purple number to copy it to your clipboard.
 - The breakdown lets you double-check to make sure everything is right.
 - Have your own stitch abbreviations?
 No problem, just go to **Settings**, then press <strong>Save</strong>.
 - Stitch abbreviations support regex too.